Post 9/11 GI Bill® and Yellow Ribbon Program FAQs

 Can this bill help pay for me to go back to school?

-Does my family have access to the education benefits?
+Does my family have access to the educational benefits?

 For the first time in history, active duty service members may transfer all or a portion of their unused benefits to spouses and children.

-The benefit program is complex and impacts each service member differently.
+The benefits program is complex and impacts each service member differently.
 Those thinking of applying for benefits should consult with the VA before making a final decision.

 The VA makes payments directly to the school based on eligibility for tuition, registration, and fees.
 For most eligible veterans this will mean that they will be free of any tuition costs.

 The cost for books and supplies is paid directly to the veteran.
 Active duty service members cannot receive this stipend.

 Students with active duty status receive full tuition and fee coverage as long as the service member remains on active duty.